utelecon/utelecon.github.io/src/pages/en/utol/lecturers/information/index.md

 ### Reminder Notices
 {:#reminder}

 In addition to regular information notices, there are “reminder notices” in the information notices.
-The reminder notices are requests such as those reminding the submission of assignments・quizzes・surveys, etc.
+The reminder notices are requests such as those reminding the submission of assignments, quizzes, surveys, etc.

 * Reminder notices will be displayed for those who have not submitted certain required information.
-* Email・LINE notifications are automatically enabled.
+* Email and LINE notifications are automatically enabled.
 However, **if enrolled students have chosen in the setup not to receive notifications, they will not be sent.**
 * Reminder notices are displayed in the same column as regular notices.

 #### Template for the reminder notices